-With just a day or so until Halloween there’s a mad dash to complete last-minute tasks, finish the costumes, and of course, buy the candy for trick-or-treaters on sale.
+With just a day or so until Halloween, there’s a mad dash to complete last-minute tasks, finish the costumes, and of course, buy the candy for trick-or-treaters on sale.
 Halloween is a fun time for little ghosts and ghouls, but the effects of this holiday on your dental health can be terrifying.

-Finding Tooth Friendly Treats
+Finding To Tooth-Friendly Treats

 An article from Parenting.com outlines the best and worst candies for your teeth.
-The candy that can wreak the most havoc on your dental health are taffies, caramels, and nut or coconut-filled confections.
+The candy that can wreak the most havoc on your dental health is arisaffies, caramels, and nut or coconut-filled confections.
 Why?
 These sweets are filled with high levels of sugar and can get stuck between your teeth and around your gums.
 They are also in your mouth for a longer period, which gives cavity-causing bacteria time to grow and feed on the excess sugar.

-Sour and hard candies such as jaw breakers, lollipops, Pixie Stix, and Jolly Ranchers have scary effects on teeth for a number or reasons.
+Sour and hard candies such as jaw breakers, lollipops, Pixie Stix, and Jolly Ranchers have scary effects on teeth for a number of reasons.
 One is they take a longer time to dissolve, coating the mouth with sugar, and generating more acid in saliva, which ultimately wears away tooth enamel and can lead to cavities.
-Another detrimental property of especially sour candy, is its already high acid content.
+Another detrimental property of especially sour candy is its already high acid content.
 This high acid content combined with straight sugar actually changes the PH balance in your mouth and gives bacteria the best treat of the day.
 Millions of bacteria feeding on your teeth is its own horror movie.

 Chocolate, with soft, but not sticky fillings is actually a better option when it comes to candy.
 These sweets generally don’t stick to teeth the way sugary, sticky treats will and are less likely to cause cavities when consumed in moderation.

-The best option for your teeth is to find the sugar-free gum in your Halloween treats.
+The best option for your teeth is to find sugar-free gum in your Halloween treats.
 Chewing sugar-free gum doesn’t leave residue on your teeth and won’t coat your mouth with sticky sugar as it is naturally sweetened with xylitol.
 This natural sweetener is not liked by bacteria and inhibits the growth of plaque.

 After your kids eat sugary sweets, encourage them to brush their teeth thoroughly.
 This will remove a majority of the acids and bacteria that would otherwise enjoy a tasty feast on the sugar.